-How headteachers and early years providers should plan for and deal with emergencies, including severe weather and floods.
+How schools and other educational settings should plan for and deal with emergencies, including severe weather and floods.

 Making an emergency plan